Your baby has grown a lot in this first year of life, and more than doubled his

 baby's growth is steady, there's usually no reason to worry.

 Has your baby been sick?
-A couple days of not feeling well, especially
+A couple days of not eating, especially

 Is your baby on the move?
-Crawling, cruising, and walking burn
+Crawling will burn calories, so weight

-calories, so weight gain might be less with this mobility.
+gain might be less with this new mobility.

 Is your baby more interested in playing peek-a-boo or dropping the spoon

 on the floor than eating?
-The world is a fascinating place, and your almost-toddler
+The world is a fascinating place, and your baby

-is learning more every day.
+is learning new things every day.
 Try not to distract your baby during mealtime.
-Also watch
+Also

 Are you introducing the right kinds of foods?
 As your baby gets

-better at eating, pay more attention to the texture and types of foods you serve.
+better at eating, pay more attention to the texture and variety of foods you serve.